WrenRaming/WrenRaming.github.io/about.md

 description: Wren Raming is a PhD candidate at the School of Earth and Space Exploration, Arizona State University
 ---

-Wren Raming is a PhD candidate at the [School of Earth and Space Exploration](https://sese.asu.edu/), Arizona State University.
+Wren Raming is a Geology PhD candidate at the [School of Earth and Space Exploration](https://sese.asu.edu/), Arizona State University.

-Wren Raming received a BS in Economics at the University of Utah.
-After 7 years as a river guide and climbing bum, Wren returned to the University of Utah for a BS in Geology.
+Wren Raming received a BS in Economics at the University of Utah in 2009.
+After several years as a river guide and climbing bum, Wren returned to the University of Utah for a BS in Geology.
 Wren is currently in the PhD Geology program at [SESE](https://sese.asu.edu/) and is ABD, with expected defense in the summer of 2022.

 Wren's undergraduate work focused on understanding the natual and anthropogenic controls on the Bonneville Salt Flats.
 Undergraduate advisor:[Dr. Brenda Bowen](https://environment.utah.edu/brenda-bowen/)